Nuno0o/ROBO-FEUP/README.md

 src: source code of the program

-stdr_files: contains resource files(robot + map) and launchers of the v and w maps
+stdr_files: contains resource files(robot + maps) and launchers of the v and w maps

 To run: